| | | | | Grass-Based Agriculture

 recommended crop for many acres of North Country farmland given the

+climate and soil resources of the region.
 An estimated ten percent of the farm acreage in

 Northern New York is pastureland.
 Grass-based agriculture is becoming more